What is Visual Impairment?

 There are also national and local groups that provide support for people with visual impairments:

-Please contact Adult Social Care Connect to make a self-referral by sending an email to email@example.com or by phoning 023 8083 3003.
+Please contact Adult Social Care Connect to make a self-referral by sending an email to completing the process below or by phoning 023 8083 3003.